Emma Sheridan Fry

-Emma Sheridan Fry (née, Sheridan; pen name, Polly and E. V. Sheridan; October 1, 1864 – December 1936) was an American actor, playwright, and teacher.
+Emma Sheridan Fry (née, Sheridan; pen name, Polly and E. V. Sheridan; October 1, 1864 – December 11, 1936) was an American actress, playwright, and teacher.
 She started her career as a stage actress and after retiring from that, she became a writer for various periodicals and wrote plays.
 In 1903, she established the Children's and Young People's Theatre in New York City.
 Also in that city, she served as director of the Children's Educational Theatre and the Educational Players, as well as teaching at the American Academy of Dramatic Arts.
 Fry died in 1936.

 Early life and education

 Emma Viola Sheridan was born in Painesville, Ohio, October 1, 1864.
 Her mother, Emma Christina (Huther) Sheridan, was a niece of the New England clergyman, Rev. Joseph W. Parker.
 Her father, Congressman George Augustus Sheridan, fought with the Army of the Cumberland during the American Civil War, and later developed a national reputation as an orator.
 Fry was always his friend, confidant and counselor.

 She was a graduate of Mrs. Hay's preparatory academy, Boston, Massachusetts, and of the Normal College in New York City (now, Hunter College).
 Choosing the stage as the field of her work, she went through a thorough course of study and training in the New York Lyceum School of Acting (now, Lyceum Theatre).
 She graduated from the American Academy Dramatic Arts, 1885.